 Fake Windows XP BSOD Generator

 Generate the classic Windows XP Blue Screen of Death.
-Custom STOP code, driver name and memory dump.
-Fullscreen prank, press any key or ESC to exit.
-Safe.
+Custom STOP code, driver and memory dump.
+Tap or ESC to exit.
+Free, offline, mobile-friendly.

 Adjust settings to generate preview